What is Sundry Creditors? Meaning and Examples

 The accounting adjustment of miscellaneous creditors is by debiting the expense account and crediting a sundry creditors’ account.
 It indicates that an expense has been incurred (diminishing the equity) and an obligation (a liability) has been created.
 Let us take a simple sundry creditors example with a case study.

-This entry will appear in the Balance Sheet of SoulFry will appear as below: Current Liabilities: Sundry Creditors - ₹5,000
+Balance Sheet Entry For SoulFry Current Liabilities: Sundry Creditors - ₹5,000

-The entry will appear in the Balance Sheet of the grocery supplier as: Current Assets: Accounts receivable - ₹5,000
+Balance Sheet Entry For Supplier Current Assets: Accounts receivable - ₹5,000

 Sundry Creditors in Balance Sheet